Orange-OpenSource/conllueditor/README.md

 `--env compare=file.conllu`,
 .
 However all files given, **must** reside in the `</absolute/path/to/datadir>` directory.

-When finished, stop and remove the docker container:
+When finished, stop the docker container (it is removed automatically by the `--rm` option given):

 ```
 docker stop conllueditor
-docker rm conllueditor
 ```